devtut/generate/docs/algorithm/lowest-common-ancestor-of-a-binary-tree.md

 ---
-metaTitle: "Algorithm - Lowest common ancestor of a Binary Tree"
+title: "Algorithm - Lowest common ancestor of a Binary Tree"
 description: "Finding lowest common ancestor"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Lowest common ancestor of a Binary Tree

 Lowest common ancestor between two nodes n1 and n2 is defined as the lowest node in the tree that has both n1 and n2 as descendants.

 ## Finding lowest common ancestor

 Consider the tree: